-You can’t come all the way to the Bay of Plenty without visiting New Zealand’s ‘Most Loved Beach’ as voted by AA Traveller in 2018 (it’s also the fifth-best beach in the country as voted by TripAdvisor in 2019).
+You can’t come all the way to the Bay of Plenty without visiting New Zealand’s ‘Most Loved Beach’ as voted by AA Traveller.
 Located a short 15-minute drive over the hill from Whakatāne, Ōhope Beach has 11-kilometres of stunning coastline lined with ancient Pōhutukawa, soft, white sand and a family-friendly swimming beach.
 On a clear day, you’ll have unparalleled views of Moutohorā (Whale Island) and Whakaari (White Island).

 There is space for everyone at Ōhope Beach.
 You can spend an hour walking along the shoreline without seeing another soul - which is one of the reasons this beach is so loved by locals and visitors alike.